git-masi/sportradar-challenge/README.md

 If that is not the behavior you want then consider using the standard command: `docker compose down`.

+## Testing

+To run the tests use the command `npm run test`.

+There are a limited number of tests due to time constraints.
+Given that most of the useful work, outside of running jobs, consists of ETL functions or "transaction scripts" the existing tests use a "testing diamond" approach with an emphasis on integration tests.

+Specifically, the focus is on testing the functions that actually pull data from the API, transform it, and save it to the DB.

 ## Fake it

 In the absence of a good test harness (for now) there may or may not be any live games to draw data from.